izivkov/GShockTimeServer/gatttool_scripts/readme.md

 If you want to set the time of the watch, you will have to issue multiple write requests and commands while the device is connected. gatttool in command line will not work because when invoked it does three actions : connect to the device, issue the command then disconnect.

-gatttool can be used interactively.
+To send multiple commands between connect and disconnect, gatttool has to be used interactively.
 The latter example could be done this way :

 ```shell
 $ gatttool -b D3:60:4F:9A:33:29 -I -t random